ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/queries/overloaded-errors.md

 ## Recommendations

 If a YQL query returns an `OVERLOADED` error, retry the query using a randomized exponential back-off strategy.
+The YDB SDK provides a built-in mechanism for handling temporary failures.
+For more information, see [{#T}](../../../../reference/ydb-sdk/error_handling.md).

 Exceeding the limit of open sessions per node may indicate a problem in the application logic.